Community Services

 Health

 Council recognises Gurriny Yealamucka Health Service as the primary health service while Queensland Health is responsible for the Emergency Department.
-Council recognises the Queensland Ambulance Service who provide patient transport and emergency/paramedic response.

 Housing

-Council has management responsibility for social housing.
 Council employs a team of local housing officers who services tenants in accordance with their tenancy agreement.

 Sport & Recreation

-Council has responsibility for public spaces and local sports fields.
 Our parks and sports fields are managed by us with collaborative agreements in place with Wugu Nyambil to host activities and projects.

 Jilara Oval Precinct is the home ground of the Yarrabah Seahawks Rugby League Football Club.
 Council is a proud supporter of rugby league in the region and the venue hosts fixture matches as part of the Cairns and District Rugby League.
 Yarrabah Council works in partnerships with local sporting clubs (Yarrabah Seahawks, Senior/Junior Clubs and Yarrabah PCYC).